 With a traineeship, if you sell your business, the contract between you and the trainee ends.

 Find more information about apprenticeships and traineeships on the Department of Education and Training (DET) website.

-You can also talk to the Australian Apprenticeships Training Information Service on
+talk to the Australian Apprenticeships Training Information Service on

 free call 1800 338 022.

 Your local Australian Apprenticeships Centre can help you select the apprenticeship/traineeship program that best suits your business needs, and can assist you in choosing an RTO to work with your business.